Louise de La Vallière: Background of retirement

-Carmelite sister
+Carmelite nun

 Postulancy and novitiate

 La Vallière asking the Queen for forgiveness on Louise Adélaïde Desnos’ painting from 1838.

-La Vallière paid her last visits on 18 April, giving pieces of jewellery to her friends.
+La Vallière paid her last visits on 18 April, giving pieces of jewelry to her friends.
 When she said farewell to the King, he cried.
-She decided to apologise to the Queen publicly.
-When Louise de Prie asked her to not do so ‘in front of everyone’, La Vallière replied, ‘As my crimes were public, my penitence must be [public], too’.
-She kneeled before Maria Theresa, who lifted and embraced her, assuring her that she was forgiven.
+She decided to apologise to the queen publicly.
+When Louise de Prie asked her to not do so "in front of everyone", La Vallière replied, "[a]s my crimes were public, my penitence must be [public], too".
+She knelt before Maria Theresa, who lifted and embraced her, assuring her that she was forgiven.
 The sympathy La Vallière aroused worried Montespan, so she invited her to supper, where the Grande Mademoiselle also said goodbye.
-The next day, the court attended mass, where the King cried again and his eyes were red for hours.
+The next day, the court attended Mass, where the King cried again and his eyes were red for hours.
 Then, dressed in her robe de cour, she left for the convent with her children, friends, and family.
 The court gathered to see her leave.
-She was permitted to wear the habit of the nuns immediately, and she cut her hair (as nuns who have pronounced their vows do) that night.
+She was permitted to wear the habit immediately upon arrival and she cut her hair short (as nuns do when taking their vows) that night.

-La Vallière followed the regulations of the Carmelites from her first day.
-To Bellefonds, she reported that she felt ‘calm’, ‘content’, and in ‘safety’.
+La Vallière followed the regulations of the convent from her first day.
+To Bellefonds, she reported that she felt "calm", "content", and in "safety".
 The King developed doubts about her decision, as this public conversion highlighted his adultery.
-Courtiers still did not believe that La Vallière would stay in the convent, and spread mocking rumors.
-She asked the Carmelites to shorten her postulancy, and less than three months after her entry, she had her vêture (ceremonial donning of a nun's habit).
-As date, she chose the eighth Sunday after Pentecost, when the Parable of the Lost Sheep was read in churches.
+Courtiers still did not believe that La Vallière would stay in the convent and spread mocking rumors.
+She asked the community to shorten her postulancy and less than three months after her entry, she had a formal vêture (first donning of the habit).
+She chose 2 June for this, the eighth Sunday after Pentecost, when the Parable of the Lost Sheep was read in churches.
 Many courtiers attended.
-The bishop-designate of Aire, Jean-Louis de Fromentières preached, highlighted La Vallière as an ‘example to all her century’, but warning her about the difficulties of cloistered life.
-She then received a blessed habit from the Archbishop of Paris, François de Harlay de Champvallon.
+The bishop-designate of Aire, Jean-Louis de Fromentières preached, highlighting La Vallière as an "example to all her century", but warning her about the difficulties of cloistered life.
+She then received a blessed habit from the archbishop of Paris, François de Harlay de Champvallon.

-In the Holy Week of 1675, she received gratefully the news that the King had separated from Madame de Montespan and took communion; she prayed for the conversion of ‘one [she] had so loved’.
+During Holy Week of 1675, she received gratefully the news that the King had separated from Madame de Montespan and taken Communion; she prayed for the conversion of "one [she] had so loved".
 After a year of novitiate, she took her perpetual vows on 3 June 1675, in the presence of the Queen, Monsieur, Madame Palatine (his second wife), Mademoiselle (Marie-Louise of Orléans, daughter of Monsieur and the late Henrietta of England), and the Grande Mademoiselle.
-The mass was conducted by Abbot Pirot, with a sermon by Bossuet who celebrated the ‘renewal’ of La Vallière, contrasting it with the attitude of ‘those seeking glory and fame’.
-He focused more on warning the King than on speaking to La Vallière.
-The black veil of professed nuns was blessed by Bossuet and handed to the Queen, who gave it to the Prioress, Mère Claire de Saint-Sacrement (‘Mother Claire of the Holy Sacrament’) to cover La Vallière's head.
+The Mass was conducted by the Abbé Pirot, with a sermon by Bossuet who celebrated the "renewal" of La Vallière, contrasting it with the attitude of "those seeking glory and fame".
+He focused more on warning the King than on addressing La Vallière.
+The black veil of professed nuns was blessed by Bossuet and handed to the Queen, who gave it to the prioress, Mère Claire de Saint-Sacrement (Mother Claire of the Blessed Sacrament), to cover La Vallière's head.